guilhermebkel/gbkel-about/experiences/index.md

 At this new position, I helped them and learned about `Software Architecture, Code Review, Integration, ECS, Github Actions, Certbot, Nginx, Dealing with other department people`.

-On top of that, it is important to know that I've `helped teaching new coworkers, reviewed lots of code, created a white label app, helped taking software architectural decisions`.
+On top of that, it is important to know that I've `helped teaching new coworkers, reviewed lots of code, made a white label app, helped taking software architectural decisions`.

 <br />